 Aligning Content With Search Intent

 Inbound marketing is about delivering consumers what they need when they need it.
-This is why the most important thing to consider is that your content is relevant to the search query as a result of which it is displayed.
+This is why the most important factor to consider is that content relevance to the search query as a result of which it is displayed.

 For example, let’s say you’re trying to rank a decision-making landing page for the keyword “small business marketing”, hoping to reach small businesses interested in your services.
 If you Google the keywords, you’ll see that all the results are for an informative search “how to”, “top X tips”, etc.

 This means that most people searching for “small businesses marketing” are not ready to buy, they’re just searching for information on certain questions.